mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 `./mediabots_ui.sh`

-If you opt for Kubuntu-Desktop installation, then it would take around 1 hr 15 mins to complete all process.
+If you opt for Kubuntu-Desktop installation, then it would take around 1 hr 15 mins to complete all the process.

-Otherwise, it would take around 10 minutes only.
+Otherwise, it would take more or less 10 minutes.

 ***